Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

 where we put $C := - e^{\kappa_r /2}/\Psi_{V - V^{< -r}} (\kappa_r /2) > 0$.
 We now choose $p \geq 1$ and assume $V (1) \in L^p$.
 Theorem 25.3 in \cite{Sato} implies that $\int_{-\infty}^{-r} |x|^p \nu (dx) < + \infty$, or equivalently $\int_{r}^{+\infty} x^{p-1} \nu (]-\infty, -x]) dx < +\infty$.
 Using \eqref{leaveanintbelow1} we deduce that

 so $V (\tau (V, ]-\infty, -1]) ) \in L^p$.

 \end{proof}

-The next lemma is fundamental.
-In Section \ref{genedesres}, it allows us to compute precisely the right tails of the contributions to the local and to the time spent by the diffusion in the bottoms of the valleys.
+{The next lemma is a combination of known results on tail asymptotics for exponential functionals of L\'evy processes.
+Despite being classical it is fundamental.} In Section \ref{genedesres}, it allows us to compute precisely the right tails of the contributions to the local and to the time spent by the diffusion in the bottoms of the valleys.
 This allows to prove that the sum of these contributions converges to the $\kappa$-stable subordinator $(\mathcal{Y}_1, \mathcal{Y}_2)$ from which is constructed the limit distribution in Theorem \ref{cvdutl}.